 Last week, the Eighth Circuit released an opinion in Clark v.
 Clark, a case involving a law-abiding Black gun owner in Missouri.
 Police responded to claims of gunshots in the vicinity of a Missouri rest stop.
 On arrival, they encountered Gregory Clark, a Black man sitting a table outside the building.
 Seeing they were officers, Clark immediately handed over his driver's license, retired military ID, and concealed carry permit, and also informed them he was armed.
 He was questioned if he had heard any gunfire (he hadn't) and where he was going (Chicago).

 Then the police ran his identification (which came back clean).
-Clark was apparently not wild that the police ran his ID, which he thought was potentially a case of racial profile, and asked a question gesturing in that direction ("[would you] have done that to anyone else?").
+Clark was apparently not wild that the police ran his ID, which he thought was potentially a case of racial profiling, and asked a question gesturing in that direction ("[would you] have done that to anyone else?").
 The officer responded poorly, angrily replying "don’t play the race card with me", and returned the identification cards back to Clark.

 The police then left Clark, and Clark in turn returned to his vehicle and drove away in the direction of Chicago.
 The police trailed him, and Clark began to fear for his life.
 He made a U-turn, and officers continued to follow.
 After more cop cars began to arrive on the scene, he pulled over to the side of the road and placed both hands outside of the window to show he wasn't holding his gun.
 Officers nonetheless approached the car with weapons drawn, one pointing his gun at Clark while ordering him out of the car.
 After a bit more confusion and discussion, it was eventually determined that Clark had committed no crime and done nothing wrong, and he was allowed to leave once more.